Dereiçi, Savur: History

 In 1914, 2500 Assyrians inhabited the village, as per the list presented to the Paris Peace Conference by the Assyro-Chaldean delegation.
 Two-thirds of the village's population adhered to the Syriac Orthodox Church whilst one third was Syriac Protestant.
-There was also Syriac Catholics.
+There were also Syriac Catholics.
 Amidst the Sayfo, on 3 June 1915, Kurds arrived at the village and 25 militiamen came under the pretence of having received orders to keep guard there.
 The village headmen Benjamin and his son were murdered as they returned to the village after having been taken to Diyarbakır.
 On 10 June, the villagers barricaded themselves inside large buildings, and some with guns were able to defend their homes, but most were killed.
 The Syriac Orthodox Christians who took refuge in their church were burned alive there.
 The women and children were abducted, over 200 homes were completely devastated, and over 2000 people were believed to have been slaughtered.
 The Syriac Orthodox priests Ibrahîm, Thomas, and Massud, and a monk named Abdallah were also amongst the dead.

 Qeleth was inhabited by 871 people in 1960, including 600 Syriac Orthodox Christians, and were served by one priest and one church.
 The village's population declined in the 1970s due to emigration.
 Villagers historically emigrated to Latin America but have more recently moved to Germany and Sweden.
 In 1974, 20 Syriac Protestant families inhabited Qeleth.
 The Church of Mor Yuhannon was renovated in 2006 and reopened for worship on 23 July 2006.
 By 2013, 14–15 Assyrians in 5–6 families populated the village.
 There were only a few families remaining at Qeleth by 2022.